-New York law prohibits any person who is not a citizen of the United States from possessing any firearm.1 The state also prohibits an individual from possessing a long gun if he or she:
+New York law generally prohibits an individual from possessing a long gun if he or she:

-• Has been certified not suitable to possess a long gun by the director or physician in charge of a hospital or institution for mental illness; or
+- Has been certified not suitable to possess a long gun by the director or physician in charge of a hospital or institution for mental illness;

-o Illegally using, carrying or possessing a handgun or other dangerous weapon; o Making or possessing burglar’s instruments; o Buying or receiving stolen property; o Unlawful entry into a building; o Aiding escape from prison; o Certain kinds of disorderly conduct; o Certain drug offenses or crimes involving sodomy or rape; o Child endangerment; o Certain crimes permitting or promoting prostitution; o Certain kinds of stalking; and o Certain violent or threatening crimes committed against a member of the same family or household, including assault, strangulation, menacing, harassment, and trespass.2
+- Has been convicted of a felony or “serious offense,” defined to include the following offenses under New York law, or the equivalent offense in another state: (1) illegally using, carrying or possessing a handgun or other dangerous weapon; (2) making or possessing burglar’s instruments; (3) buying or receiving stolen property; (4) unlawful entry into a building; (5) aiding escape from prison; certain kinds of disorderly conduct; (6) certain drug offenses or crimes involving sodomy or rape; (7) child endangerment; (8) certain crimes permitting or promoting prostitution; (9) certain kinds of stalking; and (10) certain violent or threatening crimes committed against a member of the same family or household, including assault, strangulation, menacing, harassment, and trespass.1

 New York law also provides that, subject to certain limited exceptions, no person shall be issued a license to carry, possess or dispose of a firearm (defined to include any handgun, short-barreled rifle, shotgun, antique firearm, black power rifled, black power shotgun, any muzzle-loading firearm, or assault weapon) unless he or she:

-For information on the background check process used to enforce these provisions, see the Background Checks in New York section.
+For information on the background check process used to enforce these provisions, see the Background Check Procedures in New York section.

 - N.Y.
 Penal Law §§ 265.00(17), 265.01.